 What is aquafaba?

 Aquafaba is an innovative alternative to using egg whites which are traditionally used for meringue recipes.
-It can be used to make cakes and brownies, marshmallows, meringues and many other vegan-friendly versions of classic desserts and treats!
+It can be used to make cakes and brownies, marshmallows, meringues, and many other vegan-friendly versions of classic desserts and treats!

 - Aquafaba: This is the egg white replacer and the main ingredient for the vegan Italian meringue.
 It becomes light and foamy when air is incorporated, just like egg whites.

-- Caster sugar: The white sugar creates a beautifully light fluffy meringue.
+- Caster sugar: The white sugar creates a beautiful light fluffy meringue.
 If you’re based in the US, it’s important to note that not all white sugar is vegan-friendly due to how it is processed.
 It is sometimes filtered using animal bone char.
 Look for vegan-friendly brands or organic sugar which doesn’t use this method of processing.

 - You'll also need some water (which I don't usually list as an ingredient but it's an integral part of the recipe!)

 How to make vegan Italian meringue (with step-by-step images)

 (Full ingredient quantities and instructions can be found in the recipe card at the end of this post)

 First, you'll want to reduce the aquafaba to increase its potency.
 This step is not always necessary, although I do recommend it as reducing the aquafaba increases its potency and makes the consistency a closer match to egg whites.
 If your aquafaba is already thick, you can skip the following step and use half the amount of aquafaba (chickpea brine) listed in the recipe.

 Take a large clean bowl, making sure it's completely dry and free of grease.
 Add the aquafaba and cream of tartar to a large bowl and whisk on high heat for 10 minutes until soft peaks form.